twome/pinguno/readme.md

 #### CLI version:

-- Mac: open `pinguno-cli-macos` with Terminal or another command-line app.
+- Mac: open `pinguno-macos` with Terminal or another command-line app.
-- Windows: run `pinguno-cli-win.exe`.
+- Windows: run `pinguno-win.exe`.
 It will open a cmd window.

 Pinguno will begin logging to timestamped files in a directory called 'logs' created next to the executable. `Ctrl+C` to exit.
 If you want to send logs to your ISP to help troubleshoot your connection, send them all the compressed/zipped files in the local `./logs/compressed/` folder.